What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

 Once Jupiter enters Gemini on May 25, the focus shifts to your money sector for the next 13 months.
 You’ll find yourself being more innovative and daring when it comes to your financial endeavors, and you’re advised to diversify your income streams rather than making most of your income from one source.
-If you’re not yet tech-savvy, Jupiter in Gemini will help you find ways to make money online, or invest in businesses who sustainably do so.
+If you’re not yet tech savvy, Jupiter in Gemini will help you find ways to make money online, or invest in businesses who sustainably do so.

 Your best periods for social interaction will be when Venus enters your sign from April 29 to May 23, as well as during Scorpio Season in the fourth quarter of the year, as your partnership sector will be activated and you’ll be feeling passionate, magnetic, and loving.